The Thomas Jefferson Libraries Project

 Thomas Jefferson owned books.
 A whole lot of books.
-He collected some ten thousand books throughout his life, but they were historically divided into three collections at Monticello.
+He collected some ten thousand books throughout his life, but they were historically divided into two collections at Monticello.
 These books reflect Jefferson's firm belief that knowledge and education were the keys to human progress.
 They were also a source of pleasure for Jefferson and, as his granddaughter later explained, his "chosen companions."

 Kyle Chattleton: This is Mountaintop History, a podcast produced by the Thomas Jefferson Foundation at Monticello.